555th Parachute Infantry Battalion (United States): Inactivated

 After its inactivation, many former 555th PIB members later fought in the Korean War in other units.
 First Lieutenant Harry Sutton, one of the battalion's former officers, died leading a rearguard action during the Hungnam evacuation and was decorated posthumously with the Silver Star.
-In 1950, a large number of former 555th PIB members volunteered to form the all-black 2d Ranger Infantry Company (Airborne).
-While the 2d Ranger Infantry Company was attached to the 187th Airborne Regimental Combat Team, it made the combat jump at Munsan-Ni in March 1951, the first combat jump ever made by a US Army Ranger unit.
+In 1950, a large number of former 555th PIB members volunteered to form the all-black 2nd Ranger Infantry Company (Airborne).
+While the 2nd RIC was attached to the 187th Airborne Regimental Combat Team, it made the combat jump at Munsan-Ni in March 1951, the first combat jump ever made by a US Army Ranger unit.
 This was the only combat jump ever made by an all-black unit as the Army was segregated by race at the time.
 President Harry Truman had ordered the military desegregated on July 26, 1948, but it was slow to comply with the order.
 The last all-black unit was disbanded in 1954.

 Clarence H. Beavers, the first volunteer for the 555th, went on to a career in computer systems with the Veterans Administration and US Defense Department, and served as a volunteer firefighter in retirement.
-He was the last surviving member of the unit when he died in 2017, at age 96.

 Although not specifically named, an all-Black parachute unit is prominently mentioned in the 1948 novel Fire, by George R. Stewart.
 Jumping into an uncontrolled California forest fire, they fight it for several days alongside people of many ethnic backgrounds.

 In John Ringo's Legacy of the Aldenata military science fiction series, the 555 PIR is reactivated as the 555th Mobile Infantry Regiment.
 The reborn "Triple Nickle" Regiment was one of the most highly decorated units in the Defense of Earth during the Posleen War.

 The Triple Nickles is prominently featured in the historical novel, The Last Jump - A Novel of World War II by John E. Nevola.

 The Triple Nickles are an important part of the book Jump into the Sky, written by Shelley Pearsall.

+Sgt.
+Joe Harris of the 555th parachute infantry battalion died March 15, 2025 in Los Angeles in a hospital at the age of 108.
+He is believed to be one of the last surviving members of the 555th.
+Other triple nickels are still living in Fayetteville, NC according to the Samuel Collins chapter of the Triple Nickels president Janice Fisher-Robinson.